 LG OLED55C2 2022 OLED TV

 LG's new C2 is the ideal TV for most people.
 It's brighter than any 2021 OLED, produces brilliantly punchy but natural images and boasts every next-gen gaming feature you could ask for.
-And now it's finally available for under £1000.
-You need to join My John Lewis (it's free and quick) and use code MYJL100LG at checkout to get this price.
+To get this price, use code GDSAVE100 at checkout.

 LG OLED55A2 2022 OLED TV